 Renovating three places: a small townhouse, plus a ruin, plus a big 20 room French "Maison de Maitre" in a medieval town in Southwest France.
 We work to a high standard with as many Eco features as we can which requires enthusiastic volunteers.
 Part of the bigger house is 18th century - the other part is 14th century.

 Thanks to workaways (some of whom have returned again and again) the 14th century portion of the house was completed and the 18th century portion is now well along.
 There's a picture below of the attic during the early days.
-As of now it is nearly completed and one of our favourite places in both the houses--with two bedrooms, a movie room, bathroom, kitchenette and an Italian walk-in shower.
+Now it is completed and one of our favourite places in both the houses--with two bedrooms, a movie room, bathroom, kitchenette and an Italian walk-in shower.
 It is also the usual residence of our workaways, though there are other rooms in the house for workaways, guests and family.

-Although we can also accommodate single people, the work is ideal for a workaway couple to dedicate itself to the stone restoration work at the Old Forge--including the building of new stone walls in the garden, removal of portion of a 3rd storey stone wall as well as cleaning up and re-pointing all the stone walls of the Forge itself.
+Although we can also accommodate single people, the work is ideal for a workaway couple to dedicate itself to the stone restoration work at the Old Forge--including the building of new stone walls in the garden, as well as cleaning up and re-pointing all the stone walls of the Forge itself.
 Later in the summer you'll be able to gorge yourself with table grapes off the 100 year old grapevine that lines the Forge wall.
 This is a long-term project, so the longer you can stay, the better!

 So much to do and all of it fun and interesting!
 We love to share with you our love of the area and its culture.